scieloorg/Web-Windows/docs/source/howtoinstall_scielowebwin.rst

         * The virtual host sample below is a general sample on how to configure the SciELO Virtual Host.
 This configuration could change according each hosting services and their security polices.

+        * Remember to fix all the paths if you are installing the SciELO Site in a different directory.

     .. code-block: text

         <VirtualHost *:80>